8 Best Laptops For AutoCAD 2024 (Latest Software Update)

 Display

-You get to be most productive when you have enough space to viewport your model with ease and no space restrictions while at the same time having all the interface tool bars you use right on the display without having to access menu bars.
-You get more screen space by choosing , obviously, a bigger display but resolution plays a role too.
+You get to be most productive when you have enough space to viewport your model with ease and no space restrictions while at the same time having all the interface tool bars you use more often right on the display(that means no need access menu bars).

 Display Size vs Weight

-Unfortunately size translates to more weight.
+Unfortunately display size translates to more weight.
 If you are a student, it isn’t wise to grab a 17” or even a 15” display if the laptop itself is too heavy (some laptops have 15” displays and are still lightweight but they are very expensive).

 Display Avg.
 Weight